v605690/Java/week_1/Week_1.md

 ## Quiz Questions

 1. **What is the correct entry point for a Java program?**
+Main method
 2. **What command is used to print output in Java?**
+System.out.println();
 3. **What is the size of an `int` in Java?**
+32 bits
 4. **What are four common primitive data types in Java?**
+Boolean, int, long, char, byte, short, float, double

-5. **What is type casting in Java?**
+5. **What is type casting in Java?** going from one data type to another
 6. **What are the arithmetic operators in Java?**
++, -, /, *, %
 7. **What is the result of casting `double d = 9.8; int i = (int) d;`?**
+9
 8. **Which class do we use to get user input from the console?**
+Scanner class
 9. **What is the difference between == and = in Java?**
+== Equality operator, = Assignment operator
 10. **What does `System.out.println(5 > 3 && 2 < 1);` print?**
+will not compile since both have to be true
 ---

 ## Coding Challenges